Ph.D in Microbiology and Immunology

 Seminar Series and Journal Club

-• Departmental Research Seminar Series: All students are required to attend the Departmental Seminar (IMID 594) each semester in residence.
+• Departmental Research Seminar Series: All students are required to attend the Departmental Seminar (MB 594) each semester in residence.
 For fall semester 2017, the departmental seminar will be Tuesdays from 2:00 to 2:50 PM in the Procrastinator Theater.
-There are limits to the number of IMID594 credits allowed in a Graduate Program (3 for Ph.D.)
+There are limits to the number of MB 594 credits allowed in a Graduate Program.

 • Journal Clubs: All students are required to enroll in one of three MB 592 Journal Club (1 credit) sessions each semester in residence.
 Note that graduate students are permitted to have up to six credits of MB 592 on their program of study. o Prior to each semester, the instructors and topics of the three Journal Club will be announced.
 The topics will vary, but will either cover environmental or biomedical research topics or synchronize with the Departmental Research Seminar Series schedule.

-• All Ph.D. students must successfully complete a comprehensive examination no later than the 5th semester (excluding summers) after enrollment in the Ph.D. program.
-The Department of Microbiology & Immunology utilizes a comprehensive examination involving written and oral components to assess breadth of knowledge in their Ph.D. training.
-The exam design evaluates a student's ability to generate and organize scientific concepts, present those concepts in a written and oral format, and support and defend the proposal from external critical analysis.
+All Ph.D. students must successfully complete a comprehensive examination no later than the 5th semester (excluding summers) after enrollment.
+MCB utilizes a comprehensive examination involving written and oral components to assess breadth of the student’s knowledge in their Ph.D. training.
+The exam design evaluates a student’s ability to generate and organize scientific concepts, present those concepts in a written and oral format, and support and defend the proposal from critical analysis.

 Publications